decal/werdlists/webapp-words/index.md

 webapp-words-combined: words from all of the above files uniquely combined
 wordpress-plugins-list: WordPress plugins list from `nselib/data/wp-plugins.lst`
 wordpress-themes-list: WordPress themes list from `nselib/data/wp-themes.lst`
+wordpress-timthumbs-paths: template strings for paths to wordpress files